 The Best Cash Back Credit Card for Millennials

-My current Cash Back favorite is the Capital One Savor Cash Rewards Credit Card.
+My current Cash Back favorite is the Capital One Quicksilver Cash Rewards Credit Card.

-Plus, you get awesome perks like 1.5x rewards on all purchases, no foreign transaction fees and no annual fee for the first year then $95 after that.
+Plus, you get awesome perks like 1.5x rewards on all purchases, no foreign transaction fees and no annual fee.

 How to Make the Most of Your Credit Card Points